india-raven/cs/README.md

 2. Remember to include your .env.local file in the .gitignore file

 3. Firebase is loading geoJson data that renders state shapes and is a pivotal piece the application.
-You can find our template example here:
+You can find our template here: https://storage.cloud.google.com/visualclimategeojson/us-temp.geojson

 Once your setup is complete, you can run the following script in the project directory: